 When is it?

 We run the course every Autumn, and sometimes also in the Spring.
-The Autumn 2017 course is now fully booked.

 "I've just finished a six month assistant grower internship, and Kindling's Commercial Growers Course has fallen at just the right time, because it